InsightsEfficient Cleaning: Choosing Between Batch and Inline Systems

 How can the cleaning process of electronic assemblies be tailored to specific production requirements? | © @The Sour Cherry Fotografie - Michaela Curtis

-Open batch system after the cleaning process, showing cleaned PCBs that have been removed from the system. | © @The Sour Cherry Fotografie - Michaela Curtis
+A batch system can be seen after completion of the cleaning process.
+The system shows the fully cleaned PCBs, which are ready for the next production step. | © @The Sour Cherry Fotografie - Michaela Curtis

 SOLution Enhanced Efficiency: Lower Operating Costs and Enhanced Flexibility with Batch Plants